MrR0807/Java_Notes/Building_Microserviecs/Building_Microservices_Sam_Newman.md

 ### Single Sign-On Gateway

-Rather than having each service manage handshaking with your identity provider, you can use a gateway to act as a proxy, sitting between your services and the outside world.
-[SSO_Gateway](SSO_Gateway.PNG).
+Rather than having each service manage handshaking with your identity provider, you can use a gateway to act as a proxy, sitting between your services and the outside world - [SSO_Gateway](SSO_Gateway.PNG).